 d) Calaan Beach

 As in the case of Corong Corong, the beach isn’t very pleasant for swimming, but waking up to views like those at this hotel is a real treat.
-The selection of restaurants is quite limited and, although you’ll find something, if you want variety you’ll have to head into town for dinner.
+The restaurant selection is quite limited and, although you’ll find a few places, if you want variety you’ll have to head into town for dinner.

 Recommendations: Cadlao Resort and Restaurant and Golden Monkey Beach Hotel.